TylerWoolcott/web-component-widget/README.md

 How did this little mini project go?

 I actually really enjoyed it but it took me quite a while because I had to learn web components and how to use them in a React environment.
 If I were to tackle a project of similar size then it would take me less than half the time.
-I developed a system of working comprising of 3 interlinking parts.
+During the project I developed a system of working comprising of 3 interlinking parts.
 1. [Web Component Widget](https://github.com/TylerWoolcott/web-component-widget.git) repo
 - I developed and built the widget then `yarn run build`ed it and copied the `build/static/index.js` file.
 2. [Widget Host](https://github.com/TylerWoolcott/widget-host.git) repo
 - I pasted it into the `public/index.js`directory and removed the existing one.
 - I pushed the changes to the repo and deployed it to Vercel `https://widget-host.vercel.app/index.js`
 3. [Widget Display](https://github.com/TylerWoolcott/widget-display.git) repo
-- I pasted the `<script type="text/javascript" src="https://widget-host.vercel.app/index.js"></script>` into the `public/index.html` file and added the `<intelligence-widget apiKey="YOUR_API_KEY_HERE" topicId="a1Gb0000000LGk6EAG" language="en"></intelligence-widget>` to the src/app.js file.
-This repo represents a customer embedding the widget on their site, which users can copy the embed link from the frontend and paste it into their own site.
+- I pasted the `<script type="text/javascript" src="https://widget-host.vercel.app/index.js"></script>` into the `public/index.html` file and added the `<intelligence-widget apiKey="YOUR_API_KEY_HERE" topicId="a1Gb0000000LGk6EAG" language="en"></intelligence-widget>` to the `src/app.js` file.
+The Widget Display repo represents a customer embedding the widget on their site, from which users (if they become an SI customer with a valid API key) can copy the embed link and paste it into their own site.

 ### What am I proud of?

 I believe I have done a good job in my presentation, in terms of clear code and commits.
 I have not tidied/rebased my commit messages so you can get a good idea of my progress and thoughts throughout development.

-I am pleased with the responsive and intuitive widget which works nicely at different resolutions and on mobile thanks to Bootstrap for the widget embed links modal.
+I am pleased with the responsive and intuitive widget which works nicely at different resolutions and on mobile thanks to Bootstrap for the widget embed link modal.

 ## Would could I have done better?